MenuMarino/mid-senior-test/README.md

 TEST_DB_PORT=5432
 ```

+> [!NOTE]
+> In this project I'm using the port 5001 on my local machine, and the postman collecion is using that port aswell.

 If port `5000` is already in use by another service on your machine, update docker-compose.yml to use a different local port.
 For example, change it to `5001`:

 ```yaml